zero2one/HAMmP/documentation/Installation/PHP-ImageMagick.md

 # PHP - ImageMagick

-ImageMagick is a powerfull library to manipulate images, a PHP extension needs to be installed using Pecl.
+ImageMagick is a powerful library to manipulate images, a PHP extension needs to be installed using Pecl.
 We always need to switch to every PHP version and install the package for that specific version.